Department of Management, Politics and Philosophy

 - (Post-)qualitative Methodologies

-- Organisation Theoretical Perspectives on Human Resource Management (in Danish), Cand.soc.
+- Organisation Theory Perspectives on HRM (for which I am Course Coordinator), Cand.soc.
 (MSocSc) in Human Resource Management

 - Introduction to Organizational Sociology, BSc in Business Administration and Sociology